Sholz22/Sentiment-Analysis---Twitter-data/README.md

 1. **Text Preprocessing:**

-   * Remove stopwords
+   * Load and clean the text file by removing stopwords
-   * Tokenize using `RegexpTokenizer`
+   * Tokenize the text into individual words using `RegexpTokenizer`
 2. **Feature Extraction:**

-   * TF-IDF vectorization
+   * TF-IDF vectorization: Convert the text sequences into numerical features using **TF-IDF Vectorization**.
 3. **Model Training:**

-   * Naive Bayes Classifier
+   * Train a **Multinomial Naive Bayes classifier**
 4. **Evaluation:**

-   * Classification Report on test and validation datasets
+   * Classification Report on test and validation datasets to evaluate the performance of the model
 5. **Real-time Prediction:**

-   * User-input based sentiment prediction
+   * User-input based sentiment prediction to predict the sentiment of a new user input

 ## 📊 Evaluation